uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/sycl_kernels_api.rst

     using ranlux48_vec = discard_block_engine<ranlux48_base_vec<N>, 389, 11>;

-Except for producing a ``sycl::vec`` of random values per invocation, the behavior of these engines is equivalent to the corresponding scalar engines, as described in the following table.
+Except for producing a ``sycl::vec`` of random values per invocation, the behavior of these engines is equivalent to the corresponding scalar engines, as described in the following table:

 .. container:: tablenoborder